 Just like ordinary people, they heatedly discussed whether to take this little baby in.
 One of them, a couple named Owens, finally adopted him against the crowd and named him Nobody Owens (Nobody Owens), nicknamed Bod.

-The ghosts also agreed to give the child the right to be a "free man in the cemetery" so that he can go in and out of the cemetery freely and be able to see the ghosts.
+The ghosts also agreed to give the child the right to be a "free man in the cemetery" so that he could go in and out of the cemetery freely and be able to see the ghosts.
 As for the basic problem of what to eat and what to wear, Silas, a vampire who resides here, takes care of it.

 Silas is the coolest character in the book and the godfather of Birds.
 He said: